Bogdanp/personal-website/content/post/protohackers-part-1.md

 All we have to do is start a TCP listener, then accept new connections in a loop.
-For every new connection, we open a thread to handle it and a thread to close the connection after the handling thread is done.
+For every new connection, we open a thread to handle it and a thread to close the connection and shut down the client custodian after the handling thread is done.
+Wrapping every client in a custodian ensures the handlers cannot leak resources (other threads, ports, etc.) after they exit.
 On break (`SIGINT`, `SIGTERM`, or other signals), we terminate all running handler threads and their associated resources then close the TCP listener.

 The `handle` procedure reads data in up to 4096 byte chunks and writes it back to the client.
 On `EOF`, `read-bytes` returns a special `EOF`